seanpmaxwell/overnight/README.md

  * created by Sean Maxwell Aug 26, 2018
  */

-import * as customRouter  from 'express-promise-router' import { Server }         from '@overnightjs/core'
+import * as customRouter  from 'express-promise-router';
+import { Server }         from '@overnightjs/core';
-import { PostController } from './controllers/PostController'
+import { PostController } from './controllers/PostController';

 export class CustomRouterServer extends Server